Isotopes of helium: Helium-2 (diproton)

+Under the influence of electromagnetic interactions, the Jaffe-Low primitives may leave the unitary cut, creating narrow two-nucleon resonances, like a diproton resonance with a mass of 2000 MeV and a width of a few hundred keV.
+To search for this resonance, a beam of protons with kinetic energy 250 MeV and an energy spread below 100 keV is required, which is feasible considering the electron cooling of the beam.

 Helium-3

 ^{3}He is the only stable isotope other than ^{1}H with more protons than neutrons.
 There are many such unstable isotopes, such as ^{7}Be and ^{8}B. There is only a trace (~2ppm) of ^{3}He on Earth, mainly present since the formation of the Earth, although some falls to Earth trapped in cosmic dust.
 Trace amounts are also produced by the beta decay of tritium.
 In stars, however, ^{3}He is more abundant, a product of nuclear fusion.
 Extraplanetary material, such as lunar and asteroid regolith, has traces of ^{3}He from solar wind bombardment.

 To become superfluid, ^{3}He must be cooled to 2.5 millikelvin, ~900 times lower than ^{4}He (2.17 K).
 This difference is explained by quantum statistics: ^{3}He atoms are fermions, while ^{4}He atoms are bosons, which condense to a superfluid more easily.

 Helium-4

 The most common isotope, ^{4}He, is produced on Earth by alpha decay of heavier elements; the alpha particles that emerge are fully ionized ^{4}He nuclei. ^{4}He is an unusually stable nucleus because it is doubly magic.
 It was formed in enormous quantities in Big Bang nucleosynthesis.

 Terrestrial helium consists almost exclusively (all but ~2ppm) of ^{4}He. ^{4}He's boiling point of 4.2 K is the lowest of all known substances except ^{3}He.
 When cooled further to 2.17 K, it becomes a unique superfluid with zero viscosity.
 It solidifies only at pressures above 25 atmospheres, where it melts at 0.95 K.